 Understanding how to evaluate content quality independently of performance metrics is one of the things that separates founders who build durable credibility from ones who chase the algorithm.

-Likes and comments are not useless.
-They tell you something real about reach and resonance.
+Likes and comments tell you something real about reach and resonance.
+They are not useless.

-But they are heavily influenced by factors that have nothing to do with content quality: time of day, what else is in the feed that week, how recently you posted something else, whether a few high-visibility people happened to engage early.
+They are also heavily influenced by factors that have nothing to do with content quality: time of day, what else is in the feed that week, how recently you posted something else, whether a few high-visibility people happened to engage early.

-More importantly, the content that generates the most engagement on LinkedIn is often not the content that best serves a B2B founder's commercial goals.
+More importantly, the content that generates the most engagement is often not the content that best serves a B2B founder's commercial goals.

 The question is not just "did people engage?"
 The question is "did the right people engage?"